TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. method:: SSLSocket.unwrap()

-   Performs the SSL shutdown handshake, which removes the TLS layer from the underlying socket, and returns the underlying socket object.
-This can be used to go from encrypted operation over a connection to unencrypted.
+   Performs the SSL shutdown handshake, which removes the TLS layer kutoka the underlying socket, and returns the underlying socket object.
+This can be used to go kutoka encrypted operation over a connection to unencrypted.
 The returned socket should always be used for further communication with the other side of the connection, rather than the original socket.

 .. method:: SSLSocket.verify_client_post_handshake()

-   Requests post-handshake authentication (PHA) from a TLS 1.3 client.
-PHA can only be initiated for a TLS 1.3 connection from a server-side socket, after the initial TLS handshake and with PHA enabled on both sides, see :attr:`SSLContext.post_handshake_auth`.
+   Requests post-handshake authentication (PHA) kutoka a TLS 1.3 client.
+PHA can only be initiated for a TLS 1.3 connection kutoka a server-side socket, after the initial TLS handshake and with PHA enabled on both sides, see :attr:`SSLContext.post_handshake_auth`.